-Materiality Overall group materiality: US\$895.000, which represents 0,9% of total assets.
-Key audit matters We have identified the valuation of financial assets measured at fair value through profit or loss not traded in an active market as the key audit matter.
+Materiality Overall group materiality: US\$1.258.000, which represents 0,9% of total assets.
+Key audit matters We have determined that there are no Key Audit Matters to communicate in our report.

 We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the financial statements as a whole, taking into account the structure of the Company, the accounting processes and controls, and the industry in which the Company operates.